 When it comes time to make decisions for your own sim racing rig, browsing all the information online can quickly become overwhelming.
 Not only are there so many different options available for size, specs, add-ons and more, but there are also many different websites offering conflicting opinions and advice!

-Three Biggest Myths About Haptics in Sim Racing
+Three Biggest Myths About Haptics in Sim Racing in 2023

 With the information overload, it’s easy to lose sight of what is or isn’t accurate.
 As a result, you may end up struggling to decide what features are best fit for your own rig.

 One of the things you’ll inevitably have to decide upon for your rig is whether you want to incorporate haptic feedback.
 As haptics gain traction and popularity in the sim racing community, it can be difficult to find accurate information and to separate assumptions from fact.